obonaventure/cnp3/book/network/network.rst

    A BGP peering session between two directly connected routers

-In practice, to establish a BGP session between routers `R1` on `R2` on the figure above, the network administrator of `AS3` must first configure on `R1` the IP address of `R2` on the `R1-R2` link and the AS number of `R2.
-Router `R1` will then try to regularly establish the BGP session with `R2`. `R2` will only accept to establish the BGP session with `R1` once it`has been configured with the IP address of `R1` and its AS number.
+In practice, to establish a BGP session between routers `R1` on `R2` on the figure above, the network administrator of `AS3` must first configure on `R1` the IP address of `R2` on the `R1-R2` link and the AS number of `R2`.
+Router `R1` will then try to regularly establish the BGP session with `R2`. `R2` will only accept to establish the BGP session with `R1` once it has been configured with the IP address of `R1` and its AS number.
 For security reasons, a router never establishes a BGP session that has not been manually configured on the router.

 .. index BGP OPEN, BGP NOTIFICATION, BGP KEEPALIVE, BGP UPDATE

-The BGP protocol :rfc:`4271` defines several types of messages that can be exchanged on a BGP session :
+The BGP protocol :rfc:`4271` defines several types of messages that can be exchanged over a BGP session :

  - `OPEN` : this message is sent as soon as the TCP connection between the two routers has been established.
-It allows to initialise the BGP session and negotiate some options.
+It initialises the BGP session and allows to negotiate some options.
 Details about this message may be found in :rfc:`4271`
- - `NOTIFICATION` : this message is used to terminate a BGP session, usually because an error has been detected by the BGP peer
+ - `NOTIFICATION` : this message is used to terminate a BGP session, usually because an error has been detected by the BGP peer.
+A router that sends or receives a `NOTIFICATION` message immediately shutdowns the corresponding BGP session.
- - `UPDATE`: this message is used to advertise new or modified routes or to withdraw previously advertised routes
+ - `UPDATE`: this message is used to advertise new or modified routes or to withdraw previously advertised routes.
- - `KEEPALIVE` : when a BGP router has not sent an `UPDATE` message during the last 30 seconds, it shall send a `KEEPALIVE` message to confirm to the other peer that it is still up.
+ - `KEEPALIVE` : this message is used to ensure a regular exchange of messages on the BGP session, even when no route changes.
+When a BGP router has not sent an `UPDATE` message during the last 30 seconds, it shall send a `KEEPALIVE` message to confirm to the other peer that it is still up.
 If a peer does not receive any BGP message during a period of 90 seconds [#fdefaultkeepalive]_, the BGP session is considered to be down and all the routes learned over this session are withdrawn.

-.. sidebar:: Origin of the routes advertised by a BGP router

- A frequent practical question about the operation of BGP is how a BGP router decides to originate or advertise a route for the first time.
-In practice, this occurs in two situations :

-  - the router has been manually configured by the network operator to always advertise one or several routes on a BGP session.
-For example, on the BGP session between UCLouvain and its provider, belnet_ , UCLouvain's router always advertises the `130.104.0.0/16` IPv4 prefix assigned to the campus network
-  - the router has been configured by the network operator to advertise over its BGP session some of the routes that it learns with its intradomain routing protocol.
-For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
- The first solution is the most frequent.
-Advertising routes learned from an intradomain routing protocol is not recommended as if the route flaps, this will cause a large number of BGP messages being exchanged in the global Internet.

 As explained earlier, BGP relies on incremental updates.
 This implies that when a BGP session starts, each router will first send BGP `UPDATE` messages to advertise to the other peer all the exportable routes that it knows.
 Once all these routes have been advertised, the BGP router will only send BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
 The BGP `UPDATE` message allows BGP routers to efficiently exchange such information while minimising the number of bytes exchanged.
 Each `UPDATE` message contains :

- - a list of IP prefixes that are withdraw
+ - a list of IP prefixes that are withdrawn
  - a list of IP prefixes that are (re-)advertised
- - the set of attributes (e.g. AS-Path) associated to the of the advertised prefixes
+ - the set of attributes (e.g. AS-Path) associated to the advertised prefixes

 In the remainder of this chapter, and although all routing information is exchanged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we will use the words :

  - `Withdraw message` to indicate a BGP `UPDATE` message containing one route that is withdrawn
- - `Update message` to indicate a BGP `UPDATE` containing one new or updated route with its attributes
+ - `Update message` to indicate a BGP `UPDATE` containing a new or updated route towards one destination prefix with its attributes

 .. index:: BGP Adj-RIB-In, BGP Adj-RIB-Out, BGP RIB